-How much does it cost to get a website made in Canada?
+How much does it cost to get a website made in Canada in 2023?

 A Definitive Guide to Vancouver Web Design Prices